The library supports and encourages open access. Learn about Open Access definitions, policies, and ways to engage.

 - The Library contributes to Knowledge Unlatched program – it takes a collective procurement approach to pay for books to become OA

 - For information on funders’ open access policies, search the SHERPA/JULIET database of funders’ policies and requirements on open access, publication, and data archiving.

-- For tips on assessing an unfamiliar publisher, see the University of Minnesota Libraries site for guidance.
+- For tips on assessing an unfamiliar publisher, see the Murdoch University site for guidance.

 - For help evaluating open access publications as you consider appropriate publication venues, or invitations to serve as reviewers or editors, see Grand Valley State University’s guide on Open Access Journal Quality Indicators.

 - The Claremont Colleges Library does not provide funding for Author Processing Charges (APCs), but we can can help you find sources of funding where available.